darlanmendonca/rest-styleguide/status_code_4xx.md

+## Important

+The http protocol has many status, but hardly we use or know many.
+Below I list some that I recommend, if you miss any, please make a pull request or issue.

 ## Status code - 4xx

 Client error (the client is you), anything wrong, not found or not allowed by example